Wyllymk/Github-Actions-Plugin/README.md

 A WordPress plugin to input GitHub credentials and trigger GitHub Actions workflow.

-- Plugin to trigger Github actions via http request from WordPress Dashboard
+- Plugin to trigger Github actions via https request from WordPress Dashboard

+Full list of sections and features incorporated in the Github Actions Plugin

+- Modular Administration Area

+* Ajax based Save and Trigger workflow

 # SETUP